ErikMatzols/MediaViewer/README.md

 ![Screenshot](images/second.png)

 The video renderer is written in OpenGL and color conversion from YUV to RGB is done with fragment shaders.
-Image manipulation can be achieved by filters.
+Image manipulation can be done with filters.
 Multiple filters can be chained together.

 ![Screenshot](images/third.png)